SWittouck/benchmark-scarap/README.md

 Step 1: clone this repository and create a data folder within it: `mkdir data`.

-Step 2: prepare the OrthoBench benchmark dataset.
+Step 2: manually prepare the OrthoBench benchmark dataset.

 1. Create a folder `data/orthobench` and go to it: `mkdir data/orthobench ; cd data/orthobench`.
 1. Download the file `BENCHMARKS.tar.gz` from the [Open_Orthobench repository](https://github.com/davidemms/Open_Orthobench/releases), release v1.1.